Financial Aid at Luna Community College

 - Unsubsidized Federal Direct Loans

 - Subsidized Federal Direct Loans

 - Other Title IV Programs

-Federal Work-Study funds are not involved in this determination; a student may keep any money earned through this program.
+Federal Work-Study funds are not included in this determination.
+A student may keep any money earned through this program.

-If the total amount of unearned aid exceeds the amount the school is required to return, a student may need to return federal grant funds that have been received for living expenses.
-This amount can be up to 50% of the amount received for the semester.
-Student loans received for living expenses do not have to be returned at the time of withdrawal but must be repaid in accordance with the terms contained in the promissory note of the loan.
+If the total amount of unearned aid exceeds the amount the school is required to return, a student is obligated to return the unearned federal grant funds.
+Regulations limit the amount a student must repay the amount by which the original overpayment exceeds 50 percent of the total grant funds disbursed or could have been disbursed for the period of enrollment.
+Student loans must be repaid in accordance with the terms contained in the promissory note of the loan.

 There are four types of assistance available to students: